MichaelVorndran/InconsistencyMasks/README.md

 ## Acknowledgement
-I would like to extend my heartfelt gratitude to the Deep Learning and Open Source Community, particularly to X, Sentdex (https://youtube.com/@sentdex), and Z,  whose tutorials and shared wisdom have been a big part of my self-education in computer science and deep learning.
+I would like to extend my heartfelt gratitude to the Deep Learning and Open Source Community, particularly to X, Sentdex (https://youtube.com/@sentdex) and Deeplizard (https://www.youtube.com/@deeplizard),  whose tutorials and shared wisdom have been a big part of my self-education in computer science and deep learning.
 This work would not exist without these open and free resources.